cloudera/flink-tutorials/flink-kubernetes-tutorial/README.md

 ## Build

 Before you start the tutorial, check out the repository and build the artifacts.
 You will also need to create a Docker image that will contain the built Flink jar using the following commands:

+You will need Cloudera credentials to access the base Flink docker image referenced in the Dockerfile.

 ```bash
 git clone https://github.com/cloudera/flink-tutorials.git
 cd flink-tutorials/flink-kubernetes-tutorial